IN THIS ARTICLE

 Preventive measures depend upon the type of rash.

-Avoid offending or irritating agents like harsh soaps and cleansers if you have contact dermatitis.
+Avoid offending or irritating agents like harsh soaps and cleansers if one has contact dermatitis.
 Patch testing with special allergens should be done if there is suspicion for topical allergies.
 Keep the affected area moist with cream/ointment or emollients.

 Avoid infected people, especially with active chickenpox.
 Some viral infections can cause harm in pregnancy to the unborn fetus.
 Bodily fluids such as blood, respiratory droplets, and saliva also should be avoided to prevent infection.